PocketMine/SimpleAuth/README.md

 # SimpleAuth

+	 All servers now require Xbox accounts to log in, so SimpleAuth has no purpose anymore, and should not be used for current servers.

 Plugin for PocketMine-MP that prevents people to impersonate an account, requering registration and login when connecting.

 	 SimpleAuth plugin for PocketMine-MP